 Looking at the photo on the left above, we might describe it with the words "woman hand phone face blue".
 If I click on + for it.
 I expect to see another picture with at least one of these features, but will blue-ness jump out for me on the next photo?
 As you go from picture to picture, it is a little like a crossword puzzle, matching up words instead of letters.

 Now consider the photo on the right above: it is outdoors not indoors, in public not in private, the background has classic geometry, the real person in it is a boy and not a woman, and the color that jumps out is red instead of blue.
 On the other hand, there are two males in each picture, and there are representations of people (picture on phone, and statue).
 Perhaps the most interesting similarity between the two photos is that there is an interaction between a person (or people) and a representation of a person in each.
-This site can help build up your analytical abilities, although it does not do such a complicated analysis itself, and would be unlikely (we hope) to sequence these two pictures when the + option is used.
+This site can help build up your analytical abilities, although it does not do such a complicated analysis itself, and would be unlikely (we hope) to join these two pictures when the + option is used.

 Like when learning a language, you can enjoy the view and watch for patterns to emerge.
-After you have seen 100 photos in the single-photo Views, more abstract keywords like 'juxtapose' and 'angular' come into play, making more of a challenge.

 Sessions: Each browser creates its own session, which should keep you from seeing any repeats of pictures within a given View.